AviatrixSystems/terraform-modules/aviatrix-controller-initialize/README.md

 - **name_prefix**

-  A prefix to be added to the Aviatrix controller instance name.
+  A prefix to be added to the resources created by this module.
 Default value is "".

 - **tags**